 Guyana Goldfields’ vs. Shareholders

 Shareholders of Guyana Goldfields were unhappy with the way management ran the business.
-The gold mining company faced immense pressure from shareholders due to poor performance – the amount of gold in proven and probable reserves at its Aurora mine in Guyana declined 1.7 million ounces compared to management estimates a year ago.
+The gold mining company faced immense pressure from shareholders due to poor performance – the amount of gold in proven and probable reserves at its Aurora mine in Guyana declined 1.7 million ounces compared to management estimates from the prior year.

 Campbell Soup vs. Third Point